oleksandra-shershen/py-fastapi-city-temperature-management-api/README.md

 - The temperature data is fetched from a placeholder online resource.
 In a real-world application, this would be replaced with an actual weather API.
 - Error handling is implemented for common scenarios, such as trying to create a city that already exists or fetching temperature data for a non-existent city.
-- The database is initialized using a simple script (`init_db.py`).
-In a production environment, this might be replaced with a more robust migration tool.